AhmedAliIbrahim53/activity_tracker_shop/README.md

-# activity_tracker_shop
+# activity_tracker_shop_UI

-A new Flutter shop application based on tracking user activity and redeem coins to buy more products
+A part of UI of Activity Tracker Shop app which based on tracking user activity and redeem coins to buy more products

 Just a Task ... wait the whole app soon.